BawCOS/Solution-Manual-CPS/docs/19-Hypothesis-Testing-Solutions.md

 ### Problem 1

-\indent 1.
 Repeat the analysis of the commercial length in the notes.
 This time use a different test statistic.